SamuelUkachukwu/quiz-me/README.md

 the following feature are missing from the site and i would love to implement them in the future.
 1. Color coding for wrong and right answers.
 Green = correct answers.
 Red = wrong answers.

-2. navigation link to other mini games example a link to a maths game or trivia game.
+2. navigation link to other mini games.
+Example: a link to a Maths game or Trivia game.

 ## Testing: